bluscream-vencord-plugins/blu-vc-channeladmin/README.md

-# Blu VC Channel Admin
+# Vencord Voice Channel Admin Plugin

 This plugin automatically blocks users when they join your voice channel by simulating button clicks on bot messages.